SciCatProject/documentation/Devops/General/README.md

 * Properties: These are the values, types and other information.
 None of these are mongo specific and can all map to a relational database just as easily.
 * Relations: These link models, i.e. allowing a DatasetLifecycle to be linked to a Dataset.
 The mongo connector handles this by embedding the datasetId in the document for you.
+* ACLs: These are access control limitations and these are very powerful.
+You can give a user full control of a model, some users can only have read access etc.
+* Methods: When you create a model, loopback will automagically generate API endpoints that allows users to PUT, POST, PATCH, GET etc for all the models.
+However, sometimes this is not enough.
+For example, you may want to be able to generate a monthly report of all datasets created, so you define the method here, the name of the endpoint and the expected parameters.
+You will implement the method in the next section we cover now.

+#### Model Implementation:

+As just mentioned, Loopback handles all the basic RESTful commands for a model for you but there are two ways to extend this:

+* Custom methods: You can extend your model with methods that allow you to implement logic beyond what loopback provides
+* Remote hooks: Before a particular endpoint \(or all endpoints\) are called, or before a document is saved/edited/accessed, then you can use these hooks to implement some logic.
+For example, you may want to inject some extra information into a JSON object before it is saved or ensure the user has some access control that is outside of your Loopback system.